Teach901 features a video profile of New Leader Archie Moss and his work as principal at Bruce Elementary School in Memphis.

 In Philanthropy Magazine, Philanthropy Roundtable president Adam Meyerson celebrates philanthropic investments in better methods for recruiting and training educators, including New Leaders.

-In Education Week, New Leaders co-founder Ben Fenton comments on the need to train principals to be “leaders of leaders.”
+In Education Week, New Leaders co-founder Ben Fenton highlights the need to train principals to be “leaders of leaders.”

 In The New York Times, New Leaders’ CEO Jean Desravines shares his personal story and describes how it inspired him to dedicate his career to improving educational opportunities for students growing up in poverty.